University Scholars Grant

 Application Process: Competition for these awards is significant, and because this is such a prestigious award, applicants must be able to demonstrate a significant past record of scholarly work as well as a carefully thought-out plan of scholarly activity for the next two to three years.
 Applicants are encouraged to contact the staff of the Center to discuss their projects prior to submitting an application.
 Application materials include a proposal narrative, three to five representative examples of recent scholarly work, a Curriculum Vitae, and a list of three to five potential external reviewers in your field, with whom you have no close personal or professional relationship.
 The scholarly work samples must be in digital form to allow for easier distribution of the work to internal and external reviewers.
 Refer to the application instructions for full description of the requirements of the application itself.
 The applicant must fill out the top portion of the Chair/Dean Letter of Approval document and send it to the Chair/Dean for completion and submission to the Faculty Development Center.

-Selection Criteria: The Faculty Development committee reviews and makes recommendations to the Executive Vice President and Provost on all applications for this grant.
-The final decision on the award, however, rests with the EVP and Provost, who communicates that decision to the applicant.
+Selection Criteria: The Faculty Development committee reviews and makes recommendations to the Provost's Office on all applications for this grant.
+The final decision on the award, however, rests with the Provost.

 - The application clearly demonstrates the applicant’s distinguished past record of accomplishment.